 (b) Experience for Initial Qualification.
 The licensee has read and interpreted an average of no less than 480 mammograms in the prior year, and continues to perform mammograms at this frequency;

-(c) CPDME Requirements for Initial Qualification.
-If initially qualified before April 28, 1999, the licensee has successfully completed or taught a minimum of 40 hours post-graduate Category 1 CPDME instruction in mammography interpretation; or, if initially qualified after April 28, 1999, has successfully completed or taught a minimum of 60 hours of Category 1 CPDME instruction in mammography interpretation; and of the Category 1 CME instruction hours required in 243 CMR 2.07(24)(c), 15 hours of the total Category 1 CME hours were acquired within the three years immediately prior to the licensee's qualification date.
+(c) CME Requirements for Initial Qualification.
+If initially qualified before April 28, 1999, the licensee has successfully completed or taught a minimum of 40 hours post-graduate Category 1 CME instruction in mammography interpretation; or, if initially qualified after April 28, 1999, has successfully completed or taught a minimum of 60 hours of Category 1 CME instruction in mammography interpretation; and of the Category 1 CME instruction hours required in 243 CMR 2.07(24)(c), 15 hours of the total Category 1 CME hours were acquired within the three years immediately prior to the licensee's qualification date.

 (d) Renewal Qualifications.
 The licensee shall interpret 960 mammographic examinations over a 24-month period, and shall take at least 15 hours of Category 1 CME in mammography in a 36-month period while performing the duties of an Interpreting Physician.